 - Primary beneficiaries are Vermont agriculture, forestry & forest products businesses (including farm and/or forest landowners).

-- We award Working Lands Business Grants through a competitive review process guided by industry, nonprofit and government stakeholders.
+- Working Lands Business Grants are awarded through a competitive review process guided by industry, nonprofit and government stakeholders

 - Pre-application Period Begins: October 8, 2019

 - Pre-applications Due: November 3, 2019 at 11:59 PM (application closes at midnight)

 - Notification of Pre-application Acceptance/Denial: Late December 2019